Preparing for NERC CIP-015-1: Internal Network Security Monitoring for Electric Utilities

 • Identify anomalous activity by logging network traffic, maintaining logs and preventing attackers from removing evidence of their activities.

 The new standard has three requirements for data collection, retention and protection.
-Following are brief summaries of each requirement, what it means and implementation considerations for BES asset owners.
+Following are the requirements, a brief discussion of what they mean and how, the Nozomi Networks platform helps.

-When implementing an INSM solution, responsible entities will need to identify what data sources will be collected to determine network baselines and develop criteria to evaluate anomalous activity… for every environment.
+Discussion: When implementing an INSM solution, responsible entities will need to identify what data sources will be collected to determine network baselines and develop criteria to evaluate anomalous activity… for every environment.
 A baseline within a substation will look very different than one for a control center.
 This would be an enormous amount of work unless it’s automated.
-A continuous internal monitoring solution instantly detects all connected assets and uses artificial intelligence trained on your environment to determine baseline behavior and recognize anomalies thereafter.
-Most upfront decisions will be made during system implementation based on best practices across hundreds of similar environments, with tuning as needed to minimize false positives and nuisance alerts.

-R3 – Retain network communications and other meta data collected with sufficient detail and duration to support analysis.
+R3 Responsible Entity shall implement one or more documented process(es) to retain network communications data and other meta data collected with sufficient detail and duration to support the analysis in Requirement R1, Part 1.3, except during CIP Exceptional Circumstances.

 How Does INSM Close a Security Gap for Electric Utilities?